Tobacco control has always been and will always be a main priority for actions at ECL.

 ECL has the permanent responsibility of organising the European Conferences on Tobacco or Health (ECToH), which take place every two to three years and hosted by an ECL member in Europe.

-6th ECToH: the 6th European Conference on Tobacco or Health will take place in 2014 in Istanbul, Turkey.
+6th ECToH: the 6th European Conference on Tobacco or Health took place in 2014 in Istanbul, Turkey.

-It will be hosted by the Turkish Association for Cancer Research and Control, in collaboration with the National Coalition Against Smoking of Turkey.
+It was hosted by the Turkish Association for Cancer Research and Control, in collaboration with the National Coalition Against Smoking of Turkey.

 (All our MAC events are free but registration is required for security purposes into the European Parliament, 60 rue Wiertz, Brussels, Belgium)